The Office! A Musical Parody

 The Office!
 A Musical Parody is a musical with book and lyrics by Bob and Tobly McSmith, and music by Assaf Gleizner.
 It is a parody of the popular American television show The Office.

 History

 The show began performances at The Jerry Orbach Theatre on September 24, 2018, with an official opening on October 3, 2018.
 Opening night cast consisted of Sarah Mackenzie Baron, Michael Santora, Tom McGovern, Taylor Coriell, Katie Johantgen, Rebecca Mason-Wygal, and Ani Djirdjirian.
-The off-Broadway production was directed by Donald Garverick, with music direction by Tegan Miller.
+The off-Broadway production was directed by Donald Garverick, with music direction by Tegan Miller and original casting by Lindsay Brooks.

 The show temporarily closed due to the COVID-19 pandemic, and resumed performances on April 9, 2021, becoming the first musical to be staged in New York City following the pandemic.
 Cast members of the original series Jenna Fisher and Angela Kinsey attended a performance in May 2022.
-The show currently runs at The Jerry Orbach Theatre at The Theater Center.
+After seven years, the show announced that the musical will close on March 21, 2026.
+The show held its last performance on April 11, 2026.